 TUSD will include non-discrimination language in a prominent location on the online job postings site, and will continue to strive to remain salary competitive with other local school districts and, at the current time, is comparable to all area school districts.
-The nationwide strategy will include the following, described in detail in the corresponding sections below: (a) advertising; (b) in-person recruiting; (c) offering financial incentives; (d) promoting job satisfaction incentives and opportunities; (e) promoting support for beginning teachers; and (f) monitoring and utilizing feedback from current employees.
+The nationwide strategy will include the following: (a) advertising; (b) in-person recruiting; (c) offering financial incentives; (d) promoting job satisfaction incentives and opportunities; (e) promoting support for beginning teachers; and (f) monitoring and utilizing feedback from current employees.
 Each strategy will be evaluated for effectiveness and may be modified on an annual basis.